c3g/GenPipes_Docs/docs/source/get-started/using_gp.rst

      * Watchdog script runs can be *stopped* by ```Ctrl-C``` keystroke and restarted at will.

-     * Watchdog script has intelligent lock mechanism that *prevents invoking two simultaneous runs* of ```watchdog.sh``` in parallel, on the on the same job chunking folder or GenPipes pipeline run.
+     * Watchdog script has intelligent lock mechanism that *prevents invoking two simultaneous runs* of ```watchdog``` in parallel, on the on the same job chunking folder or GenPipes pipeline run.

 Figure below demonstrates how ```watchdog``` utility works.
 The pipeline command file output is fed into ```chunk_genpipes.sh``` script which creates the chunks folder as a one time activity.
 This chunk folder is monitored by the ```watchdog``` script.